Mina-Rahmanian/Detecting-fake-news/README.md

 Today, you have learned to detect fake news with Python.
 We took a political dataset, implemented a TfidfVectorizer, initialized a PassiveAggressiveClassifier, and fit our model.
 We ended up obtaining an accuracy of 92.98% in magnitude.

 Hope you enjoyed the fake news detection python project.
-Keep visiting DataFlair for more interesting python, data science, and machine learning projects.

 <br /> <br />